Our Story

 2016 - On January 31st Pastor Meraz is installed as pastor of Trinity.

 Sunday service resumes on May 24th with mask and social distancing restrictions in place.
-Services are recorded on cell phone mid-week and placed on our website, Trinity's Facebook page and Trinity's YouTube page.
+Services are recorded and placed on our website, Trinity's Facebook page and Trinity's YouTube page.

 October 2020 - With Covid restrictions still in place our Oktoberfest Luncheon was canceled.
 The LWML sponsored a fundraiser and took orders for a take home dinner of bratwurst or hotdogs, German potato salad or Southern potato salad. baked beans, sauerkraut and a cookie.
 It was a huge success with 69 dinners prepared and netted a profit of $470 towards LWML missions.